github-technology-partners/partner-actions/.github/pull_request_template.md

 - [ ] **Security Policy**: Hpyerlinked to the seucrity policy in the source repo of the Action.

 By submitting this PR, you acknowledge that you have checked off all boxes and followed the [contribution guidelines](contributing.md).

----

-This now provides a direct link to the `contributing.md` file for contributors to easily access the guidelines.